SIMPLE SAUTÉ – QUICK AND HEALTHY MEAL

 Constructing an on-the-spot Simple Sauté is really very easy and makes whipping up a quick meal that is healthy, delicious, and comforting a snap any day of the week!
 Simple Sautés…

-The Hot-Weather (frost-sensitive) plants and seedlings will be up on the website on May 1st, with pick-ups starting May 14th 2025.
+Hot-weather plants will be up on the shopping page starting May 1st with pick-ups starting May 15th 2026.

 Constructing an on-the-spot Simple Sauté is really very easy and makes whipping up a quick meal that is healthy, delicious, and comforting a snap any day of the week!
 Simple Sautés…